 The Galaxy S7 Edge has a 5.5 inch Super AMOLED QHD screen.
 However, it is quite common for the screen to start lagging or performing very slowly while you are swiping through different screens.
 The problem is usually due to many underlying issues such as the phone’s battery capacity.
 If your phone’s screen suddenly starts lagging, becomes unresponsive or too sensitive, you better have the device checked by an expert.

-Samsung S7 Edge Battery Repair in Singapore
+Samsung S7 Edge Battery Repair (Replacement) in Singapore

 Identifying When Your Battery Needs to Be Replaced